TOAST-DOCS/GameAnvil/en/client-release-notes.md

 ##### Change

-* XML 문서 주석 적용
+* Applied the XML document comment
-* Agent.LvNetLogger, Logger 삭제.
+* Agent.LvNetLogger and Logger removed.
-* Agent.ContainsListener(int customMsgId) -> AgentHelper로 이동
+* Moved Agent.ContainsListener(int customMsgId) to> AgentHelper
-* SessionAgent.AddCustomMsgListener, RemoveCustomMsgListener -> AgentHelper.RemoveListener() 로 대체
+* SessionAgent.AddCustomMsgListener, RemoveCustomMsgListener -> Replaced with AgentHelper.RemoveListener()
-* UserAgent.AddCustomMsgListener, RemoveCustomMsgListener -> AgentHelper.AddListener, RemoveListener로 대체
+* UserAgent.AddCustomMsgListener, RemoveCustomMsgListener -> Replaced with AgentHelper.AddListener and RemoveListener
-* Agent.FlushQueue 제거
+* Agent.FlushQueue removed
-* Connector.FlushNetworkQueue 제거
+* Connector.FlushNetworkQueue removed
-* Packet.GetMsgId, GetRetryCount, SetRetryCount, setUncompressSize, GetServiceId, GetSubId -> 제거
+* Packet.GetMsgId, GetRetryCount, SetRetryCount, setUncompressSize, GetServiceId, GetSubId -> Removed
-* ProtocolManager.RegisterProtocol()에서 protocolId의 최대값 체크 (최대 510)
+* Checks the maximum value of protocolId from ProtocolManager.RegisterProtocol() (Up to 510)
-* 잘못된 ProtocolId사용시 InvalidProtocolId Exception 발생하도록 수정
+* Edited so that InvalidProtocolId Exception would occur when using invalid ProtocolId
-* OnNamedRoom에서 RoomName -> RoomId 이름 변경
+* Changed the name RoomName -> RoomId in OnNamedRoom

 ##### Fix

-* MatchUserDone일때 isJoinRoom 셋팅 안되던 버그 수정
+* Fixed a bug in which isJoinRoom would not be set when MatchUserDone

 #### Typescript

 ##### Change

-* JSDoc 적용
+* Applied JSDoc
-* UserAgent.isJoinRoom 추가.
+* Added UserAgent.isJoinRoom.
-* IUserListener.OnMatchPartyCancel()에서 Payload 제거.
+* Removed payload from IUserListener.OnMatchPartyCancel().
-* IUserListener.OnNamedRoom() 에서 roomName-> RoomId로 이름 변경
+* Changed the name roomName-> RoomId from IUserListener.OnNamedRoom()
-* Payload.createDefault() 제거.
-CreateEmpty() 로 대체함
+* Removed Payload.createDefault().
+Replaced by CreateEmpty()
 * SessionAgent.addOnDisconnect()
     * AddOnDisconnect(callback: (agent: SessionAgent, message: string) => void): void; =>
     AddOnDisconnect(callback: (session: SessionAgent, resultCode: ResultCodeDisconnect, reason: string, force: boolean, payload: Payload) => void): void;